 I shopped around at Amazon and purchased two different down alternative pillows.
 One pillow’s filling was called “gel fiber” and the other cheaper model’s was a “virgin polyester fiber.”
 I really didn’t know what to expect, but I assumed the cheaper one was probably just filled with traditional lame polyester fiberfill.

-My new down alternative pillows arrived.
+My new gel fiber pillows arrived.

 First, let me mention that they didn’t smell bad!
 Often I’ve received pillows that emit a powerful chemical “off-gassing” odor.
 Memory foam pillows are the worst culprits.
 These down alternative pillows had absolutely no discernible odor.